Advanced Search

 Where a large volume of data is being transferred between parties, it can cause issues with completing registrations and transferring MTD within BSCP specified timescales.
 It may result in internal system issues, erroneous data transfers, or even historical incomplete data which prevents the transfer of Meter Technical Details between MOAs, DCs and Suppliers.

-Performance Assurance Reports.
-The report highlights some other reasons why MTDs can be issued outside the required timescales (considered missing) that are set out in
+These, along with other process weakness, are thoroughly explained in the Technical Assurance of Performance Assurance Parties (TAPAP) report on the Supplier/ Supplier Agent appointment process; you can find this under Performance Assurance Reports.
+The report highlights some other reasons why MTDs can be issued outside the required timescales (considered missing) that are set out in BSCP514 (HH and NHH MOA Service Levels):

 For example a few MOAs have noted that they have exception reporting in place which highlights where MTDs are missing within appropriate time scales to allow them to take appropriate action.
 For example, issuing D0170s, liaising with the Supplier or a Third Party to obtain the MTDs.